Engineering Project Management - Minor

 - Business management and leadership.
 The courses listed under this category provide required skills to understand the key management principles and provide leadership in project planning and execution.

-- Project economics, analysis, and decisions.
+- Economics, systems, and decisions.
 The courses listed under this category provide advanced understanding of the analytical tools required to support project planning and execution.

-- Application of project management tools.
+- Project management applications.
 The courses listed under this category provide examples of the application of project management principles.

 |Code||Title||Semester Credit Hours|